OpenSourceOV/clamp-3d-printing-resources/README.md

 # Clamp 3D Printing Resources

 All the 3D printable files to create the OpenSourceOV clamp for time-lapse capture of images and leaves are available in the 3d-printing-files folder.
-The easiest way to get hold of these files is to [https://github.com/OpenSourceOV/clamp-3d-printing-resources/archive/master.zip](download the repository zip file).
+The easiest way to get hold of these files is to [download the repository zip](https://github.com/OpenSourceOV/clamp-3d-printing-resources/archive/master.zip).
 Unzip and the files will be in the 3d-printing-files folder.

 ## Printing the files